-Unmanned Valley is located in the vicinity of Berkheide, a Natura 2000 protected nature and water extraction area, where State Forestry and Dunea are the main nature managers.
-The collaboration focuses on three topics: a possible flight corridor from Unmanned Valley to the North Sea (intended for research into sensor-based technologies), the monitoring of drone and other air traffic (authorized and unauthorized), and the use of drones and sensor technology by Dunea and State Forestry in their own operations.
+Unmanned Valley is located in the immediate vicinity of Berkheide, a protected nature and water area within the context of Natura 2000, where State Forestry and Dunea are the main wildlife managers.
+The joint study focuses on a possible flight route from Unmanned Valley to the North Sea (intended for research into sensor technologies and applications), the monitoring of drone and other air traffic (authorised and unauthorised) and the use of drones and sensor technology by Dunea and State Forestry in their own operations.

-Dunea would like to explore which research activities of Unmanned Valley are possible, without risks to water extraction and nature quality.
-Wim Drossaert, Managing Director of Dunea: “The care for dunes and water is our 1st, 2nd and 3rd priority.
-At the same time, we believe that new technologies are key to be able to continue to perform our tasks to everyone’s satisfaction in the future.
-That is why we are exploring opportunities for technology in conjunction with the protection and experience of our nature and water extraction area.”
+Dunea wants to investigate what research activities of Unmanned Valley are possible without creating risks for water extraction and nature quality.
+Wim Drossaert, Managing Director of Dunea: “The care for dunes and water is our first, second and third priority.
+At the same time, we believe that new technologies are necessary if we are to continue to perform our tasks to everyone’s satisfaction in the future.
+That is why we are looking into the possibilities of using technology in conjunction with the protection and experience of our natural habitats and water catchment area.”

-State Forestry would also like to investigate the opportunities for the professional use of drones above a protected nature reserve.
-“Increasingly drone and sensor technology are becoming a part of everyday life,” explains Nick de Snoo, Head of Forestry Management South Holland.
-“The technologies are already being applied in many sectors to make work safer and more efficient.
-For example in the areas of inspection and enforcement, research and surveying.
-Naturally, we are interested in applications for nature management.”
+State Forestry is also keen to explore the possibilities of professional drone use above protected nature reserves.
+“Drone and sensor technology are increasingly becoming part of everyday life,” explains Nick de Snoo, Head of Forestry Management South Holland.
+“The technologies are already being used in numerous sectors to make work safer and more efficient, for example in the fields of inspection and enforcement, research and surveying.
+Our interest is obviously in applications for wildlife management.”

-Theo de Vries, program manager at Unmanned Valley, is pleased with the collaboration: “There is growing attention for the use of drones and other sensor-based applications.
-For example, drones make it possible to collect data at lightning speed.
-At the same time, and what seems to be a blind spot, the general belief is that more and more unauthorised recreational drones fly over protected nature areas.
-The collaboration with Dunea and State Forestry opens the door to the further development of innovative business cases, drone safety and regulations.”
+Theo de Vries, programme manager at Unmanned Valley, is pleased with the collaboration: “There is growing interest in using drones and other sensor-based applications.
+Drones make it possible to collect data at lightning speed.
+At the same time, unauthorised recreational flying with drones over nature reserves is becoming more common and is currently a blind spot.
+The exploration with Dunea and State Forestry opens the door to the further development of innovative business cases, drone safety and regulation.”